Edmonton Oilers: Return to the playoffs and seventh Cup Final appearance (1996–2006)

-Collapse and ten-year playoff drought (2006–2015)
+Collapse and 10-year playoff drought (2006–2015)

 In the 2006 off-season, many Oilers left the team.
 Four days after their loss to the Hurricanes, Chris Pronger surprisingly issued a trade request for personal reasons.
 Pronger was subsequently traded to the Anaheim Ducks in exchange for Joffrey Lupul, Ladislav Smid, and three draft picks.
-Several Oilers left via free agency and during the season, long-time Oiler Ryan Smyth was traded to the New York Islanders for Ryan O'Marra, Robert Nilsson, and a first-round pick in the 2007 NHL Entry Draft (used to select Alex Plante).
+Several Oilers left via free agency and during the season, long-time Oiler Ryan Smyth was traded to the New York Islanders for Ryan O'Marra, Robert Nilsson and a first-round pick in the 2007 NHL entry draft (used to select Alex Plante).
 However, the Oilers were able to re-sign Dwayne Roloson and Fernando Pisani.
 Having lost so many players, the Oilers posted a 32–43–7 record in 2006–07, their worst record since the 1995–96 season, and eventually finished in 11th place in the Western Conference.
-Throughout the season, the Oilers lost various players to injury and illness; at one point, they had 11 players out of the line-up and had to rely on emergency call-ups to fill their roster.
+Throughout the season, the Oilers lost various players to injury and illness; at one point, they had 11 players out of the lineup and had to rely on emergency call-ups to fill their roster.

 In 2007–08, the Oilers had a 16–21–4 record after the first half of the season.
 They improved in the second half of the year, however, going 25–14–2 in 41 games for a final record of 41–35–6.
 Nonetheless, this was not enough to qualify for the playoffs, as the Oilers finished three points out in ninth place.
 During the season, Daryl Katz, owner of the Rexall pharmaceutical company, purchased the team from the Edmonton Investors Group.
 The Oilers announced a restructuring of their hockey operations on July 30, 2008, which saw the promotion of Kevin Lowe to the role of president of hockey operations and was replaced by Steve Tambellini.

 The 2008–09 season saw the Oilers finish with a record of 38–35–9, but that was only good enough for 11th in the West.
 However, one bright spot during the season was Oilers goaltender Dwayne Roloson, as he became the oldest goaltender to play 60 NHL games in one season.
 After the season, the Oilers fired head coach Craig MacTavish and hired Pat Quinn as his replacement.